sagemathinc/cocalc-doc/source/latex-features.rst

 **UTF8**: the build process runs in a Linux environment.
 All edited documents are assumed to be encoded as UTF-8.
-Therefore, depending if you compile via PDFLaTeX or XeLaTeX, the following encoding defintions are the preferred choices:
+Therefore, depending if you compile via PDFLaTeX or XeLaTeX, the following encoding definitions are the preferred choices:

 * PDFLaTeX::